 For the ATCA, the science priorities in order are: star formation, understanding the magnetic universe, understanding the variable sky, gas in and around the Milky Way and nearby galaxies and finally, evolution of galaxies at high red-shift.
 These priorities, in the context of the international radio astronomy scene, will push toward sensitive compact configurations and high frequency observations scheduled for good weather conditions.
-Once ALMA becomes operational the ATCA may no longer be competitive in the 3 mm band, in which case the Compact Array 3mm systems could be decommissioned.
+Once ALMA becomes operational the ATCA may no longer be competitive in the 3mm band, in which case the compact array 3mm systems could be decommissioned.

 For the LBA, the science priorities are Galactic structure, local group galaxy motions, understanding the variable sky, megamaser cosmology, jet motions and pulsar proper motions and parallaxes.
-These priorities can best be met through the inclusion of long E-W baselines provided by ASKAP in the 20cm band, an increased number of regularly spaced short VLBI observing blocks, and rapid follow-up to transient events.
+These priorities can best be met through the inclusion of long E-W baselines provided by ASKAP in the 20cm band and an increased number of regularly spaced short VLBI observing blocks.

 Finally, for ASKAP the priorities in order are: understanding galaxy formation and evolution through extragalactic HI surveys, characterisation of radio transients, determining evolution and population statistics of galaxies at high redshift, and exploring magnetic fields in the universe.
-The priorities will be best served by moderate (\sim 2km) to extended (\sim 6km) configurations.
+The priorities will be best served by moderate (~2km) to extended (~6km) configurations.